Developmental and evolutionary histories of vertebrates - É. Heude

 The computational analyses aim to bring out developmental trajectories, molecular actors and genetic networks implicated in the morphogenesis of neck muscle, skeletal and connective tissue lineages for the formation of a functional and integrated musculoskeletal system.

-1. Role of connective tissue precursors for neck musculoskeletal assembly
+2. Role of connective tissue precursors for neck musculoskeletal assembly

 Our goal is to define the relative contribution of connective tissue precursors from different embryonic sources in neck musculoskeletal assembly by targeted invalidation of candidate genes in the mouse embryo.
-The study strives to provide new insights to understand the etiology of human disorders including head/neck sarcomas and congenital defects such as Loeys-Dietz and Klippel-Feil syndromes.
+The study strives to provide new insights to understand the etiology of some human disorders including head/neck sarcomas and congenital defects such as Loeys-Dietz and Klippel-Feil syndromes.

 The neck shows a wide-range of lengths, shapes and functions in tetrapods and mainly among amniotes (reptiles/birds/mammals).
 By comparative embryology and anatomy approaches and in collaboration with experts in phylogenetics, morpho-functional analyses, biomodeling and paleobiology, this line of research aims to determine the morphogenetic actors that might have permitted the innovation and adaption of morphological traits during vertebrate evolution.